 Mindset can affect how you view and use the time you have.
 Do you see even five or ten minutes as an opportunity to accomplish smaller tasks, or do you tend to think in terms of there never being enough time, focus mainly on larger tasks, and lose out on the value of those precious minutes?

-If you are on the side of focusing mainly on larger tasks, start shifting your mindset to thinking of every minute as valuable.
-Create and keep a running list of tasks that don’t take much time, but need to be done, so you have a list to pull from when you have a few minutes to spare.
-For example, you could answer a few emails, make a few phone calls, or straighten up your desk using those five to ten minutes.
-You’ll be surprised at how much you could actually get done in those short spans of time!
+If you are someone who tends to focus mainly on larger tasks, start shifting your mindset to thinking of every minute as valuable.
+Create and keep a running list of tasks that don’t take much time, but need to be done.
+With that list, you have possible tasks to pull from when you have a few minutes to spare.
+For example, you could answer a few emails.
+You could make a few phone calls.
+You could even straighten up your desk using those five to ten minutes.
+You’ll be surprised at how much you can actually get done in those short spans of time!

 What about how you schedule your time?
-Do you tend to overcommit and cram your schedule so full that there’s no wiggle room or time to decompress?
+Do you tend to overcommit?
+Do you cram your schedule so full that there’s no wiggle room or time to decompress?

 A more realistic mindset would also include learning to say “no” to activities or commitments that are presented to you, when they don’t fit with your goals and priorities or the time you have available.
 Stress and overwhelm can come from the pace you set and derail productivity faster than anything, so guard your valuable time and set a realistic pace for yourself.

 It’s almost impossible to get anything done when you don’t have the energy to do what you need to do!
 Your energy level is a big part of productivity, but self-care is one of those aspects of productivity too many of us overlook.
 Are you getting enough sleep?
 Are you eating well?
 Are you making time for your mental and physical health, and making those blocks of time just as important as the time you spend on work?